nios-students/docs/wiki/FAQ'S.md

 - 📐 80/80 in the theory exam --- gets adjusted to 64/64 in the marksheet.
 - 📐 16/20 in TMA --- gets adjusted to 13/16 in the marksheet.
 > [!WARRING]
-> Practical marks remains unchanged
+> Practical marks remains unchanged,

 Therefore Final Marks: TMA (16) + Theory (64) + Practical (20) = 100/100